 Members of the Armed Forces

-Are you Delaware Filing Required
+Dela aware Filing Requir ed

-a Legal Resident of Delaware?
+Are you a Legal Resident of Delaware?
 Military Active Duty Income Other Income Earned in DE Other Income Earned in Other States

 Yes Yes Yes Yes

 No No Yes No

-Whether you a are stationed in De laware or not.
+Whether you are stationed in Delaware or not.